Distance: 8.3 mile Loop | Time: 4.5 – 5.5 hours | Level: Moderate

 Our only regret for our visit to the Needles District was not spending more time there.
 The District is small but boasts several trails and camping options (more on this later).

 You could easily spend a couple of days in the Needles without getting bored.
 In fact, I highly recommend it.

 Which is Better: Island in the Sky or Needles District?

 While we enjoyed our time on the Island in the Sky District, it did not compare to the adventurous nature of the Needless District of the Canyonlands.
 If we were to go back, we would give 100% of our time to exploring the Needles.

 However, determining which district to visit highly depends on what you’re looking to do.

-While the Needles District is small in size it is jam packed with off-the-beaten-path adventure.
+While the Needles District is small in size it is jam-packed with off-the-beaten-path adventures.